 Study in Estonia team is happy to have you over in our small and wonderful country!
 We believe you made a great choice coming here and you will enjoy your time spent - be it only months or maybe even a lifetime!
 We put together this book for you so you can find your way around easier and get your adventure started quicker.

-But if your back pocket only fits your phone, you can also download this Survival Guide as an app: www.studyinestonia.ee/app.
-There's loads more info there and a Bucket List - your way of making sure you've taking the most out of your stay in Estonia!
-So, enjoy, experience and survive!
+But if your back pocket only fits your phone, you can also download this Survival Guide as an app from Google Play Store or App Store.

+There's loads more info there as well as a Bucket List - your way of making sure you're getting the most out of your stay in Estonia!

+So discover, experience, and enjoy!

+Table of contents

+Estonia

-ESTONIA | Location 6
+Location 7

-National symbols 6
+National symbols 7

 Estonian national anthem 8

-People 10

-Language 11

-Climate and nature 12

-Economy 14

-Currency 15

-Time 15

-Political system 16

-History 17

-Jokes about Estonia and Estonians 18

-ARRIVAL IN ESTONIA

-International transport 22

-Public transport 23

-Finding accommodation 24

-Counselling at university 25

-Temporary residence permit

-for studies 26

-HEALTH AND SECURITY

-Health insurance and medical care 30

-SECURITY In case of emergency 33

-COMMUNICATION |

-Internet 34

-Postal services 36

-Telephone 36

-Media 37

-LIVING IN Cost of living 39 ESTONIA Opening a bank account 40 scholarships and study loans 42

-Discount for students and student cards 41

-Financing your studies -

-WORKING IN | Work permit 44

-ESTONIA | How to find a job 45

-STUDYING | Student life 47 Student events 48 Student organisations 49

-FREE TIME | Hobbies 50

-Estonian culture and cultural events 54

-Nightlife 58Eating habits 60Eating out 62

-BEHAVING LIKE AN ESTONIAN

-ESTONIAN ESTONIAN

-LOCATION ASUKOHT
+People 11

+Language 13

+Climate and nature 15

+Economy 18

+Currency 20

+Time 20

+Political system 21

+History 23

+Jokes about Estonia and Estonians 24

+Arrival in Estonia

+International transport 27

+Public transport 29

+Finding accommodation 30

+Counselling at universities 31

+Residence permit for studies 32

+International house of Estonia 36

+Health and security

+Health insurance and medical care 38

+In case of emergency 42

+Communication

+Internet Postal services Telephone 44 46 46 Media 47 Living in Estonia Cost of living Opening a bank account Discounts for students and student cards Financing your studies - scholarships and study loans 49 51 52 53 Working in Estonia Work permit How to find a job 55 56 Studying Student life Student events Student organisations 58 59 60 Free time Hobbies Estonian culture and cultural events Nightlife Eating habits Eating out 61 64 68 70 72

+Travelling

+Become one of us

+Travelling abroad 78

+Transport 77

+Places to visit in Estonia 75

+Estonia

+Location

 The capital of Estonia is Tallinn, located by the Baltic Sea.
-It is the smallest of all three is Finland and the distance from Tallinn to Helsinki is around 80 km, while to the west is Sweden whose capital Stockholm is about 380 km from Tallinn.
+It is the smallest of all three Baltic states.
+Over the sea to the north is Finland and the distance from Tallinn to Helsinki is around 80km, while to the west is Sweden whose capital Stockholm is about 380 km from Tallinn.
 Our southern neighbour is Latvia whose capital Riga is only 310 km from Tallinn and 245 km from Tartu by car, and Russia is our eastern neighbour with Saint Petersburg lying 370 km from Tallinn.
-The land area of Estonia is 45,227 km.
+The land area of Estonia is 45,227 km2.